NicolasRochat/NicolasRochat.github.io/index.md

 - ratings across different aspects: appearance, aroma, palate, taste
 - textual review

 Basic analysis on those datas shows the different appreciations on beer styles.
 The most prefered one is imperial stout with a mean rating of 3,85.
-The less preferd one is malt liquor with a mean rating of 1,92.
+The less prefered one is malt liquor with a mean rating of 1,92.

 <div class="flourish-embed flourish-chart" data-src="visualisation/12232997"><script src="https://public.flourish.studio/resources/embed.js"></script></div>